+If you find yourself in dealing with the aftermath of hospitalization, you might be wondering what are medial liens?
 Like most states, Arizona allows healthcare providers to impose medical liens on injury claims if victims cannot pay for their treatment.
-When a healthcare provider treats injuries of an accident victim, and has not been compensated in full for the treatment rendered to the patient, a medical lien is used to recover payment for the treatment upon settlement.
+When a healthcare provider treats the injuries of an accident victim and has not been compensated in full for the treatment rendered to the patient, a medical lien is used to recover payment for the treatment upon settlement.
 Normally, these are only used in cases when a patient lacks a comprehensive health insurance plan and is unable to pay for treatment.

 Federal law compels hospitals to provide emergency room care to all who seek it without finding out whether they can pay.
 This law makes treatment of all emergency room patients a prerequisite to receiving Medicare and Medicaid funding, an essential source of revenue in hospitals.

 The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have filed claims that have used a medical lien.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in person or over the phone or video call.